-Policy: Any changes to payroll must be authorized by the Executive Director, Office Manager, or designee.
+Policy: Any changes to payroll must be authorized by the Executive Director, Office Manager, or designee and documented in a Personnel Action Form (PAF).
+All PAFs are signed by the employee, his/her supervisor, and the Council President or designee.

-- Procedure A: New employees are added the payroll system via a Personnel Action Form upon completion of all necessary paperwork as outlined in the Council's "Personnel Policy & Employee Handbook" section "IV.
-Employment Terms and Conditions". - Procedure B: An employee separates from the Council via a Personnel Action Form as outlined in the Council's "Personnel Policy & Employee Handbook" section " XV.
-Employment and Resignation of Employees" or " XX.
-Termination of Employee Services". - Procedure:
+- Procedure A: New employees are added the payroll system via a PAF upon completion of all necessary paperwork as outlined in the Council's "Personnel Policy & Employee Handbook" section "IV.
+Employment Terms and Conditions". - Procedure B: An employee separates from the Council via a PAF as outlined in the Council's "Personnel Policy & Employee Handbook" section "XV.
+Employment and Resignation of Employees" or "XX.
+Termination of Employee Services". - Procedure C: Changes to the status of an employee are documented via a PAF.